usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ## 16.1 Concept

-USLM version 2.0 introduces a new "Collections" model to support documents that are collections of other sub-documents (introduced in v2.0).
+USLM version 2.0 introduces a new "Collections" model to support documents that are collections of other sub-documents.
 This is particularly important for documents such as the Federal Register, where a daily issue is essentially a collection of collections, each containing multiple individual documents or document fragments.

 ## 16.2 Collection Structure (introduced in v2.0)

 ### 16.2.1 Basic Elements

-**`<collection>`** (introduced in v2.0) - The core collection element that acts as a container for multiple related items.
+**`<collection>`** - The core collection element that acts as a container for multiple related items.

-**`<component>`** (introduced in v2.0) - A wrapper element for individual documents or fragments within a collection.
+**`<component>`** - A wrapper element for individual documents or fragments within a collection.
 The component may directly contain the content or point to external content via the `@origin` attribute.

 ### 16.2.2 Collection Types (introduced in v2.0)

 The following elements are instances of the CollectionType:

 **Federal Register Collections:**
-- `<notices>` (introduced in v2.0) - Collection of Federal Register notices
+- `<notices>` - Collection of Federal Register notices
-- `<rules>` (introduced in v2.0) - Collection of final rules
+- `<rules>` - Collection of final rules
-- `<proposedRules>` (introduced in v2.0) - Collection of proposed rules
+- `<proposedRules>` - Collection of proposed rules
-- `<presidentialDocs>` (introduced in v2.0) - Collection of presidential documents
+- `<presidentialDocs>` - Collection of presidential documents

 **Organizational Collections:**
-- `<agencyGroup>` (introduced in v2.0) - Collection grouped by agency
+- `<agencyGroup>` - Collection grouped by agency

 **Legislative Collections:**
-- `<publicLaws>` (introduced in v2.0) - Collection of public laws
+- `<publicLaws>` - Collection of public laws
-- `<privateLaws>` (introduced in v2.0) - Collection of private laws
+- `<privateLaws>` - Collection of private laws
-- `<concurrentResolutions>` (introduced in v2.0) - Collection of concurrent resolutions
+- `<concurrentResolutions>` - Collection of concurrent resolutions

 ## 16.3 Usage Patterns (introduced in v2.0)